-Pensioners, entrepreneurs, as well as investors or high net worth individuals can benefit from this tax regime.
+Pensioners, entrepreneurs, as well as investors or high net worth individuals can benefit from this tax regime, based on tax residency in Portugal.

 The Portugal non habitual resident tax offers a lower tax rate or a total tax exemption on the personal income derived by foreign nationals.